PeterNedergaard/vivinoExamProject/README.md

   - RegEx (minor)
 ### Installation guide (if any libraries need to be installed):
 #### To install the required libraries, this line should be run in the terminal:
-  - pip install -r requirements/requirements.txt
+  - pip install -r requirements.txt
 #### These files should be run, since the data they generate are too large for github:
   - prepareData.py
   - flavorML.py